 These bars are best cut with a hot knife.
 Run your blade under very hot water and wipe dry between cuts.
 As you can tell from some of my photos, I didn't follow my own directions in a few cases.
 Trust me, these guys will cut perfectly with a hot knife.
 See the stack of bars for Especially Attractive Specimens.

-*Using one cup makes a not-too-sweet cheesecake.
+Using one cup of maple syrup makes a not-too-sweet cheesecake.
 If you prefer, you may add an additional 2-3 Tablespoons maple syrup to make a slightly sweeter custard.

 Please support OXO whenever and wherever you see their “green dot” stickers, enjoy the maple apple butter polka dot cheesecake bars, and be well.